observablehq/framework/docs/javascript/imports.md

 import confetti from "npm:canvas-confetti/dist/confetti.module.mjs";
 ```

 <div class="tip">If you’re having difficulty importing, it may help to browse the package and see what files are available, and what’s exported in the <code>package.json</code>.
-You can browse the contents of a published module via jsDelivr; for example, for canvas-confetti see <a href="https://cdn.jsdelivr.net/npm/canvas-confetti/">https://cdn.jsdelivr.net/npm/canvas-confetti/</a>.</div>
+You can browse the contents of a published module via jsDelivr; for example, see <a href="https://cdn.jsdelivr.net/npm/canvas-confetti/">https://cdn.jsdelivr.net/npm/canvas-confetti/</a>.</div>

 ### Self-hosting of npm imports